When you're a sculptor setting something in stone, you've only got one shot to get it right. Sometimes that isn't enough.

 The larger-than-life MLK is standing highly-and-mightily, with his arms folded and his glare icy, critics point out.
 Worse still, a misleading misquote decks his stony flanks.
 The inscription reads: "I was a drum major for justice, peace and righteousness."

 While it sounds boastful, the original quote that it paraphrased had quite the opposite tone.
 In a speech, MLK was addressing those who believed his civil actions to be self-serving or attention-seeking.
 He said, "Yes, if you want to say that I was a drum major, say that I was a drum major for justice.
 Say that I was a drum major for peace.
 I was a drum major for righteousness.
 And all of the other shallow things will not matter."

 Many critics, including Angelou, believe the monument-makers ought to break out their chisels once more and expand the paraphrase, restoring its true intent.
+Nailed it

 The Four Corners Monument marks the point where the states of Utah, Colorado, Arizona and New Mexico meet.
 For a century, tourists have ventured to the spot to straddle them all at once, striking poses straight out of a game of Twister for the best and goofiest Four Corners photos.

 Trouble is, the monument is a bit off the mark.
 Congress designated the meeting point of the states at a longitude of 109 degrees 03 minutes West and a latitude of 37 degrees North.
 But Chandler Robbins, the surveyor hired to find this coordinate in 1875, picked a spot 1,800 feet too far east, and that's where the Four Corners Monument was plopped down.
 Still, as the National Geodetic Survey pointed out in a statement in 2009, considering the primitive technology then available to Robbins, "he 'nailed' the location."